 Can you keep my data in the EU only?

-Phocas is able to offer high quality support by operating a 24/7 "follow the sun" support model that leverages our support consultants in countries where we operate.
-This means that although we will not move your personal data into another jurisdiction without your consent, sometimes we will need to provide you with support from outside the EU.
+Phocas is able to offer high quality support by operating a 24/7 "follow the sun" support model that leverages our support consultants in the countries where we operate.
+Therefore sometimes we will need to provide you with support from outside the EU.
 We comply at all times with applicable laws.

 Transfers of personal data originating from other locations globally to Phocas affiliates are subject to the terms of the intra-company data processing agreement which requires all transfers of personal data to be made in compliance with applicable Phocas security and data privacy policies and standards.

 Will the Data Protection laws/GDPR apply when Britain leaves the EU?

 The Information Commissioner has confirmed that the U.K. will comply with the GDPR to enable it do business in Europe.

 Do you have other data centres within the EU where I can store my data?

 Yes, Phocas can provide servers in the EU.
 Because Phocas has customers throughout the world in different timezones it enables us to optimise the use of our servers because different timezones put load on the servers at different times.
 This enable us to keep the cost of our cloud service to our customers as low as possible.
 If we have to provide servers that are dedicated to a particular timezone this increases the cost of providing the service.
 Follow the sun support policy cannot take place if you geolocate your data.